 The Office for National Statistics (ONS) is the organization responsible for collecting and publishing official statistics in England and Wales.
 In Northern Ireland it is the Northern Ireland Statistics and Research Agency (NIRSA), and in Scotland it is National Records of Scotland (NRS).

-Census statistics help paint a picture of the nation.
-Data from the census is used by government in planning and delivering public services, developing laws, and allocating resources.
+Census statistics help paint a picture of the UK.
+Data from the census helps authorities earmark resources to regional and local service providers.

-The results from the 2021 Census for England, Wales, and Northern Ireland will be reported in summer 2022.
+The statistics from the 2021 Census for England, Wales, and Northern Ireland will be published in summer 2022.

-The census before this was carried out in 2011.
+The census prior to this was in 2011.
 Demographic information for Bury is shown below.

 2011 Census Data - Resident Population of Bury